microbit-more/mbit-more-v2/README.md

 - --entry : location of entry files from current dir
 - --gui : location of scratch-gui from current dir (optional, default: "../scratch-gui")
 - --vm : location of scratch-vm form current dir (optional, default: "gui/node_modules/scratch-vm")
-- --url : URL to get its module as a lodable extension for Xcratch (optional)
+- --url : URL to get its module as a loadable extension for Xcratch (optional)
 - --output : location to save module form current dir (optional, default: "./build")